gigs/embeds-react-native/docs/porting-embed.md

 Callback triggered when the number porting is completed.
 `porting` - The whole porting object.

-### Optional props

 #### `onError`

-`(error:  Error)  =>  unknown`
+`(error?:  Error, porting?: Porting, errorCode?: PortingEmbedError)  =>  unknown`

+Callback triggered when:
-Callback triggered when there is an error initializing the porting form.
+* There is an error initializing the porting form.
 The error may stem from an invalid session, in which case recovery can be attempted by generating and passing a new Connect session to the embed.
+The `error` is passed as an argument to the callback.
-Alternatively, the error may derive from a failed attempt to retrieve a subscription, in which case it is advisable to inform the user to try again later or to contact customer support for assistance.
+* There is a failed attempt to retrieve a subscription.
+In this case it is advisable to inform the user to try again later or to contact customer support for assistance.
+The `error` is passed as an argument to the callback.
+* The porting has been declined.
+The `porting` object and the error code `portingDeclined` are passed as arguments to the callback.

+### Optional props

 #### `onInitialized`